MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 5. Using to the tools in the middle of the screen, update the project *Configured Devices* to the *Scanned Devices*.</br>
 <img src="./_img/GettingStartedGuide/ScanningToUpdateModulesPerformUpdate.png" alt="Scan to update modules perform update" width="750"/>

 Executing the steps above will most likely introduce build errors, this is normal!
-The current program uses every input and output of the configured devices.
+The current program uses every input and output of the configured device modules.
 By adjusting/removing them this naturally causes build issues.
 These build issues will be fixed in the next topic where the program logic is adjusted to your PLC configuration.

 ### __Adjusting the home automation logic to your needs__